 By Jonathan Decker (Clinical director, LMFT)

-For centuries the Holy Bible has been the primary source of guidance in the lives of billions of Heavenly Father's children.
+For centuries the Holy Bible has been the primary source of guidance in the lives of billions.
 Unfortunately, some readers get hung up on those long lists of genealogy, are intimidated by Isaiah or the Savior's parables, don't care much for ancient history, and are confused by biblical language.
 So how do we get them interested in stories, people, and messages that are as relevant today as ever?
 Behold the power of cinema!
 Consider these “gateway movies” that can spark the interest of children, adolescents, and adults in the Holy Bible

 BEN-HUR: A TALE OF THE CHRIST (1959).

 Winner of eleven Academy Awards (including Best Picture), this classic epic has battles at sea, betrayal, an escape from slavery, tragic romance, a quest for vengeance, and one of the greatest action scenes ever shot (the incredible chariot race).
 How's that for a hook?
 Along the way, the life of Judah Ben-Hur intersects fatefully with that of the Son of God, and the title character finds himself forever changed by the message of the Prince of Peace.
 While Ben-Hur is a tale of fiction, it provides a fascinating backdrop of true history, capturing Jewish discontent with Roman rule, the hope of a promised Messiah, the trials faced by the people (leprosy, poverty), and the sacrifice of Jesus Christ for humanity.

 THE CHRONICLES OF NARNIA: THE LION, THE WITCH, AND THE WARDROBE (2005)